 Inanobe says he plans to start with the museum and then expand his reach, challenging himself to do whatever he can.

-Inanobe: Many cultural facility projects are mid- to long-term in nature, with schematic design and working drawings for displays each taking a year, and constructing a new building can take more than three years.
+Inanobe: "Cultural facility projects often have a medium- to long-term timeframe. schematic design and working drawings of displays each take a year, and if it starts from constructing a new building, it can take more than three years."

 It takes a long time to complete, so for example, my self from three years from now will be working hard every day to realize the image I had three years ago.
 So I try to have big dreams like, 'I hope this place will have a future like this' when it's completed, and proceed with the feeling of throwing the ball to my future self several years from now.
 If I have big dreams, it's easier to maintain my motivation.